davidbecker6081/Foundations-Tech-Interview/basic_stack.markdown

 A stack is a LIFO (last-in, first-out) data structure.
-The core operations are `push` which adds an element to the stack and `pop` with removes the top element of the stack.
+The core operations are `push` which adds an element to the stack and `pop` which removes the top element of the stack.

 ## Challenge